ld0614/Presentations/AzureTemplates/README.md

 **Abstract**

 For many years IT departments have been configuring virtual machine templates within their hypervisor to assist with the automation of new virtual machines.
 With the advent of Azure the same functionality is not immediately available and the concept of ‘gold images’ is no longer required.
-This session will go through some of the advantages of automating virtual machine deployment for IT departments, explain how PowerShell and Desired State Configuration can be combined to minimise the time spent on common tasks and will demonstrate a basic build process with ideas for extendibility.
+This session will go through some of the advantages of automating virtual machine deployment for IT departments, explain how PowerShell and Desired State Configuration can be combined to minimize the time spent on common tasks and will demonstrate a basic build process with ideas for extendibility.

 **Script Description**